 At the same time, remember that these people will probably stop being your primary social group very soon.
 You may want to spend part of your summer making connections that will go to college with you.
 For example, do you know of anyone in your high school who has the same dream schools as you?
 If so, this can be a great time to reach out and get to know them better, so you’ll already have some friends in place if you end up going to the same schools.
 This also ties into your decision about when to move away; the opportunity to make friends before classes start can be one factor that points to going earlier than necessary.

-Balancing Growth with Relaxation
+Balancing Growth with Summer Relaxation Before College

 You’ve just come through some pretty stressful times with college applications, every college decision, and life choices, and at this point it may feel like you’re careening toward your adult life with this summer as the last opportunity to really relax.
 If so, you’ll be glad to hear that it’s definitely important that you recharge and relax before going to university.
 You want to show up rejuvenated, excited, and ready to learn — not exhausted from pushing yourself too hard all summer.
 Make sure you plan some time over the summer to relax in a way that works for you, whether that’s by playing sports, hanging out with friends, or even watching TV or playing video games.